Knowledge Center - General FAQs

 The course I want to transfer was taken prior to the conferral of my degree, but was not applied to my degree.
 What do I need to do?

-The registrar’s office of the institution where the course was taken must send a letter directly to Graduate & Professional School stating that the course was not applied to the degree received.
+The registrar’s office of the institution where the course was taken must send a letter directly to the Graduate & Professional School stating that the desired course was not applied to the degree received.

 What if I have not yet taken the transfer course, but plan to do so?

-List the course on your degree plan or petition just as you would other transfer courses, but indicate the semester in which the course will be taken and the university where it will be taken.
+List the course on your degree plan or petition just as you would other transfer courses, but indicate the current or future semester in which the course will be taken and the university where it will be taken.

 Related knowledge